 -

-Length: 7 days; 72 kilometres/45-mile trek.
+Length: 7 days; approx. 72 kilometres/45-mile trek.

 -

-Departs: Contact operator directly for current depart dates.
+Departs: contact operator directly for current depart dates.

 -